Published On: March 12, 2026By

 • Buying Point: Customer support, customer services, channel sales, member education, executives.

-• Use Cases: Customer and partner, training business, association, learning operations.
+• Use Cases: Customer and partner education, training businesses, associations, or learning operations.

 • Flexibility: High.
 Open to adjusting business processes to succeed.
 All efforts focus on the business.